ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 **Options**

 - `--image`: Operating system image identifier or name.
 - `--memory`: Amount of memory (GB) to allocate to the instance.
+Default is 2GB.
-- `--network`: Space separated list of identifiers or names of the networks to associate with the instance.
+- `networks`: (deprecated - replaced by network) Space-separated list of identifiers or names of the networks to associate with the instance.
+- `--network`: Space separated list of identifier or name and optional IP address to associate with the instance.
 - `--processors`: Number of processors to allocate to the instance.
+Default is 1 core.
-- `--processor-type`: Type of processors: 'shared' or 'dedicated'.
+- `--processor-type`: Type of processors shared, dedicated, or capped.
 - `--volumes`: Space separated list of identifiers or names of the volumes to associate with the instance.
 - `--key-name`: Name of SSH key.
-- `--sys-type`: Name of System Type ("s922", "e880", "e980").
+- `--sys-type`: Name of System Type (s922, e880, e980).
+Default is s922.
 - `--storage-type`: Storage type for server deployment when deploying a stock image.
-- `--replicants`: Number of replicants (default 1).
-You must set the value to "2" to create two instances.
+- `--replicants`: Number of duplicate instances to create in this request.
-- `--replicant-scheme`: Naming scheme to use for duplicate VMs ("suffix", "prefix").
+- `--replicant-scheme`: Naming scheme to use for duplicate VMs (suffix, prefix).
-- `--replicant-affinity-policy`: Affinity policy to use when multicreate is used ("affinity", "anti-affinity")
+- `--replicant-affinity-policy`: Affinity policy to use when multicreate is used (affinity, anti-affinity).
-- `--IBMicss-license`: IBMi CSS software license associated with the instance
+- `--IBMicss-license`: IBMi CSS software license associated with the instance.
-- `--IBMiDBQ-license`: IBMi DBQ software license associated with the instance
+- `--IBMiDBQ-license`: IBMi DBQ software license associated with the instance.
-- `--IBMiPHA-license`: IBMi PHA software license associated with the instance
+- `--IBMiPHA-license`: IBMi PHA software license associated with the instance.
-- `--IBMiRDS-users`: Number of IBMi RDS users software license associated with the instance, default IBMiRDSUsers=0 (no license)
+- `--IBMiRDS-users`: Number of IBMi RDS users software license associated with the instance, default IBMiRDSUsers=0 (no license).
 - `--json`: Format output in JSON.`--json`: Format output in JSON.

 ---